varshaperuru-web/-Operating-System-Security-Fundamentals-Linux-Windows-/README.md

 If a malicious file is downloaded by a standard user, operating system security mechanisms prevent it from modifying critical system files unless administrator or root privileges are granted, thereby protecting the system.

 ## 📘 Learning Outcomes
-- Gained understanding of OS-level security concepts
+- Gained understanding of OS-level security fundamentals
-- Learned practical Linux and Windows hardening techniques
+- Learned practical system hardening techniques
-- Understood importance of permissions and access control
+- Understood the importance of permissions and access control
-- Developed skills in securing systems against common threats
+- Developed awareness of protecting systems against common threats

 ## 🏁 Conclusion
-This task provided hands-on experience with operating system security fundamentals.
-By applying proper permissions, firewall rules, and hardening practices, the system was effectively protected against unauthorized access and potential security threats.
+This task provided hands-on exposure to operating system security fundamentals.
+Applying proper permissions, access control, and hardening practices helped strengthen system security and reduce potential attack vectors.